-Define the monitoring and evaluation process for the forecast updates (IBF and operational IBF, warning, watch, alerts), which will be functioned by the IBF and the forecast-based anticipatory action (AA) platform.
+Define the monitoring and evaluation process for the forecast updates (IBF and operational IBF, warning, watch, alerts), which will be performed by the IBF and the forecast-based anticipatory action (AA) platform.

-6.10 Improve disaster risk financing system:
+6.10 Improve the disaster risk financing system:

 Building consensus among the federal government and member state government sector ministries for reforming the national annual fiscal budgetary allocation mechanism for funding disaster risk management actions at the local level.
-Federal government regional member states' deed to increase local revenue mobilization and increase budgetary allocation to implement disaster risk management activities.
+The federal government and regional member states need to increase local revenue mobilization and allocate a greater budget to implement disaster risk management activities.
 The government agencies at the national and state levels have inadequate technical capacity due to poor local risk governance mechanisms in place.